khvorov45/opendatacapture/README.md

 # Intended use

-- Install Postgres, create the default user and database for this api to connect to.
+- Install Postgres, create the user and database for this api to connect to.

     - Postgres connection details can be passed to the api via command-line